dnanexus/dx-toolkit/Readme-osx-10.9.md

       sudo pip install virtualenv
       sudo pip install --upgrade setuptools
       ```

+      Make sure to place /usr/local/bin ahead of /usr/bin in your PATH so the homebrew Python is used in later steps:
+      ```
+      export PATH=/usr/local/bin:$PATH
+      ```

       Note: If you skip that step and use the Apple-provided Python, you'll see this error during installation of the Python psutil package: